 Product rights and other definite lived intangible assets are tested periodically for impairment when events or changes in circumstances indicate that an asset's carrying value may not be recoverable.
 The impairment testing involves comparing the carrying amount of the asset to the forecasted undiscounted pre-tax future cash flows over its useful life, including any salvage value.
 In the event the carrying value of the asset exceeds the undiscounted future cash flows, the carrying value is considered not recoverable and an impairment exists.
 An impairment loss is measured as the excess of the asset's carrying value over its fair value, calculated using discounted future cash flows.
 The computed impairment loss is recognized in net (loss) / income in the period that the impairment occurs.
 Assets which are not impaired may require an adjustment to the remaining useful lives for which to amortize the asset.
-Our projections of discounted cash flows attributable to our other definite lived intangible assets require significant judgment based on our historical and anticipated results and are subject to many factors.
+Our projections of discounted cash flows use a discount rate determined by our management to be commensurate with the risk inherent in our business model.
+Our estimates of future cash flows attributable to our other definite lived intangible assets require significant judgment based on our historical and anticipated results and are subject to many factors.
 Different assumptions and judgments could materially affect the calculation of the undiscounted cash flows of the other definite lived intangible assets which could trigger impairment.